mastercomfig/tf2-patches/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: TC2 Bug report
-about: Create a report to help us improve
+about: Create a report for bugs that happen exclusively on TC2
 title: ''
 labels: 'Type: bug'
 assignees: mastercoms